jsguides

 attributeChangedCallback only fires for attributes listed in static get observedAttributes().
 Adding this getter is required for the callback to work at all.

-adoptedCallback fires when document.adoptedNode() moves the element between documents — rare in most applications.
+adoptedCallback fires when document.adoptedNode() moves the element between documents, which is rare in most applications.

 Shadow DOM